denialpan/DoABarrelWall/README.md

 # DoABarrelWall
 Cycle through lockscreen and homescreen wallpapers with an "unlimited" set amount of images.
 Similar to what Android has.
+[Tweak demonstration](https://www.reddit.com/r/jailbreak/comments/lkafdh/free_release_doabarrelwall_change_lockscreen_and/).

 ## Contributors
 Because these people are more important than the tweak itself.
 This README.md file will be solely this.